glendonchong562/CTFs/The Cyber Grabs 2022/OSINT/Wayback/README.md

 ## Challenge Description: Some answers are hidden in the past, Find the phone number of the person in Wayback 1

-From the previous challenge and screenshot, I noted that *Andrea Galanti* is hyperlinked and click on it, where I am brought to his personal [website](http://www.andreagalanti.it/), where a 2017 screenshot was also available.
+From the previous challenge and screenshot, I noted that *Andrea Galanti* was hyperlinked and clicked on it, where I am brought to his personal [website](http://www.andreagalanti.it/) from 2017.

 I translate the page from Italian to English and find a link to his personal information.
 Clicking that link brings me to this page with his phone number: